 What defines a person as a visitor as opposed to a resident?
 That is a fantastic question!

-The biggest differentiator from a visitor to a resident is whether that person has departed more than 30 miles from their known work or home location.
+The biggest differentiator from a visitor to a resident is whether that person has departed more than 50 miles from their known home location.

-So imagine a bubble, or an invisible fence, a forcefield, or a WandaVision telekinetic energy barrier... if a device is within 30 miles of their known home or work location they are considered a resident.
-If they are outside of that 30-mile known home or work location bubble, they are considered a visitor.
+So imagine a bubble, an invisible fence, a forcefield, or a WandaVision telekinetic energy barrier... if a device is within 50 miles of their known home location they are considered a resident.
+They are considered a visitor if they are outside that 50-mile known home location bubble.

 Really what this is defining is whether a person is in an expected or typical location relative to their day-to-day visitation pattern vs. in an unexpected location.